KOTOR-Community-Portal/mod-builds/src/k1/full_mobile.md

 **Non-English Functionality:** NO

-**Installation Method:** TSLPatcher Mod
+**Installation Method:** HoloPatcher Mod

-**Download Instructions:** Don't download or install the hotfix—you just want the 1.9.2 release.
+**Installation Instructions:** Be aware that this mod is the only one in the builds that is installed via the HoloPatcher, a new install method.
+For your purposes as the enduser, it functions almost identically to the TSLPatcher.
+Once you've installed the mod, go into your override directory and, if present, delete the file "LKA_Leaf03.tpc" before proceeding.

 ___